Saying No With Confidence

 If you find yourself stressed because you’re consistently spending your nights and weekends at the office instead of spending time with family and friends, you’re not alone.
 Even when you’re working from home, you can get caught up in the never-ending work cycle.
 Being overworked in today’s business environment is so common, it’s almost par for the course.
 It shouldn’t be, and the good news is that it doesn’t have to be.

-Fortunately, it’s not all bad news.
-There are several ways to say no to extra work in a positive manner that will help recover your sense of well-being.
+Fortunately, there are several ways to say no to extra work in a positive manner that will help recover your sense of well-being.

 If you have difficulty discerning the types of things that are reasonable to say no to, here are some examples of scenarios to take a pass on: